 OK, the weekend was technically over.
 But our trip not quite, we would be staying a little longer.
 After all the sunshine on Sunday, it obviously had to happen.
 The rain was back.
 Non-stop all day.

 Trying to find things to do on the Isle of Wight in the rain, we decided to have a little browse through the Cowshed.
 An antiques shop in an old barn.
 They had a rather eclectic mix of furniture and various bits and bobs.
-But although there were quite a few bits I would have fancied, I was well behaved and didn’t buy anything.
+I certainly found quite a few bits I fancied.
+But I was on best behaviour and didn’t buy anything.

 Rest of the day we spent in Newport.
 Browsing through shops and having a coffee at Caffe Isola, the Isle of Wight’s own coffee roastery.
 Before eventually calling it a day, all drenched.
 And even Frank, who usually hates getting into the car, was very keen on climbing in (or at least attempting it) as soon as we opened the car door.

 Since we had the day off and it was my birthday, rather than going straight back home, we would spend the next couple of hours in Portsmouth.
 Having a little shopping spree at Gunwharf Quay, a designer outlet centre right next to the harbour.
-We weren’t sure how this would work with the dog; would he be allowed into shops?
+We weren’t sure how this would work with the dog; can dogs enter the shops?
 Or would we have to take turns shopping and waiting outside with Frank?
-Much to our surprise, Frank was welcomed into almost all shops.
+Much to our surprise, most shops allowed dogs and Frank was welcome.
 Some even had water bowls outside their doors.

 Having lunch was a different matter though.
 Turns out that none of the restaurants we tried would allow dogs.
-Dogs were not only forbidden inside, but also on the terrace.
+No dogs allowed, neither inside the restaurant nor on the terrace.
 After about five attempts of finding a restaurant, we eventually settled for Pret.
 Not quite what I had in mind for my birthday lunch.
-But actually, it turned out to be quite enjoyable (it had been quite a while since I last had lunch at a Pret).
+But actually, it was quite enjoyable (I haven’t had llunch at a Pret for quite some time).

 Hope I didn’t bore you too much telling you about our weekend on the Isle of Wight?
 Don’t say I didn’t warn you.
 But be honest, seeing Frank enjoy his first holiday was very much worth your time, wasn’t it?